txt-decoration-img

 E. The resident’s medical record will contain documentation about specific visitation restrictions, the reason, specific direction about the restriction, and the duration.

 F. Buena Vida will promote that all visitors have full and equal visitation privileges consistent with resident preferences.
-Additionally, the resident has the right to
+Additionally, the resident has the right to participate in resident groups in the facility.

 G. In the event that the resident and/or resident representative have concerns regarding their rights related to visitation, the resident and/or resident representative is encouraged to contact BUENA VIDA ESTATES Grievance Official.